Al Golden: Temple

 Golden was named head football coach at Temple University in December 2005, as the second-youngest head coach in NCAA football at that time, behind Northwestern's Pat Fitzgerald.
-Temple had a record of 3–31 during the three years before Golden was hired, and had just been thrown out of the Big East Conference for non-competitiveness.
+Temple had a record of 3–31 during the three years before Golden was hired and had just been thrown out of the Big East Conference for non-competitiveness.
 In Golden's first three years at the helm, Temple recorded 1–11 in 2006, 4–8 in 2007 and then 5–7 mark in 2008.
 The 2008 record was the best for the program since a 7–4 mark in 1990.

 The Owls finished the 2009 regular season at 9–3, their first winning season since 1990.
 It was also their best record since 1979, the last time they appeared in a postseason game, before facing the UCLA Bruins in the EagleBank Bowl on December 29, 2009.
 After leading for three quarters, the Owls fell to the Bruins 30–21.

 Golden was interviewed for the vacant head coach position at UCLA in December 2007.
 However, he withdrew his name from consideration on December 26, 2007, choosing to stay with the up-and-coming Temple program.
-Following the 2009 season, he was a candidate for the head coaching position at the University of Cincinnati vacated by Brian Kelly, who departed for Notre Dame.
+Following the 2009 season, he was a candidate for the head coaching position at Cincinnati vacated by Brian Kelly, who departed for Notre Dame.
 He later asked that his name be withdrawn from consideration from that position.
 That same offseason, he was also a candidate for the job at Tennessee vacated by Lane Kiffin, who went to Southern California.
 In May 2010, Golden signed a contract extension with Temple through 2014.
 He led the Owls to an 8–4 record in 2010.